amahadevan99/amahadevan99.github.io/_posts/2024-06-28-rmt_response.md

 $$ \tilde\chi(z) = \frac12\left(z \pm i\sqrt{4-z^2}\right).$$

 Note that the imaginary part of this is exactly the resolvent of a GOE matrix, up to a factor of $$\pi$$ as expected.
-Namely,
+We can therefore derive the spectral density (the pdf of the eigenvalues) of the matrix $$A$$: namely,

 $$ \rho(x) = \frac{1}{2\pi}\sqrt{4-x^2}.$$